jrroosevelt/VS2PCG/Card clarifications A-F.md

 Q: Does “could melee attack” imply that Blindspot has to be ready in order to use her power?
 A: Yes.
 See [Omega Red](#wiki_omega_red) for a similar power and the rule insert clarification for him.

+# Blink
+^CardNumber: ^HOX-041

+*Set: House of X*

+**Displacement Field** makes enemy characters strike themselves.
+Blink also still gets to strike a character normally.
+Add her ATK to that character's ATK and compare the total to its DEF to see if it gets stunned.

+^(Source: Rule insert)

 # Blob
 ## [Blob](http://vs.tcgbrowser.com/images/cards/big/CV1-003.jpg) (MC)